zappala/cs260-examples/todo-graph/README.md

 ## Back End

 On the back end, we'll use a Node server.
-Put the following into `server.js`:
+Create `server.js` and put the following in it:

 ```
 const express = require('express');